SeoulSKY/ytnoti/docs/quickstart.rst

     Next step only applies to those who want to run the program in the local environment, not cloud environment with dedicated IP address.
     If you are going to pass ``callback_url`` to the ``(Async)YouTubeNotifier``, you can skip this step.

-You need to signup for a free account at https://dashboard.ngrok.com/get-started/setup, and get your auth token
+You need to signup for a free account at `here <https://dashboard.ngrok.com/get-started/setup>`_, and get your auth token

 Then, before running your ``(Async)YouTubeNotifier``, add the following line: